andreuodena/epigenomics_master_uvic/README.md

 ---

-## Data retrieval
+## 1. Data retrieval

-ATAC-seq metadata were retrieved from ENCODE and filtered according to:
+We retrieved ATAC-seq metadata from ENCODE and perfomed a filtering according to:

 * **Assay:** ATAC-seq
 * **Format:** bigBed narrowPeak